kaneshin/kaneshin.co/posts/2016/2016-01-01-make-slice.md

 ## Make a slice from a type

 Do you know how to make a slice from a type of value.
 We will do it with `reflect.MakeSlice` of reflect package but it's a little complex to fulfill.

 ### Implementation

-Actually, it's easy if you know how to implement.
+It's easy if you know how to implement.

 ```go
 type User struct {